ntata/swift/doc/source/ops_runbook/swift_upgrade.rst

 The key to high availability (zero downtime) during Swift upgrades is:
-(1) having multiple storage nodes and multiple proxy nodes, and (2) performing upgrades one node at a time.
+(1) having multiple storage nodes and multiple proxy nodes, and (2) performing upgrades one node at a time starting from storage nodes to proxy nodes.

 References
 ~~~~~~~~~~